-This trip began with the Danube River and it’s only fitting that we end with it.
+This trip began at the Danube River and it’s only fitting that we end with the Danube River.

 After nearly 3 weeks traveling through The Balkans, arriving for a night in Budapest was like waking up from a long wistful slumber and descending into another.
 Far from the dreary summer heat and empty streets of Tirana at night, my overnight layover in Budapest was anything but, filled with a kind of soulful magic straight out of a fairytale.